RaVeR76/BubbleBobbleBonkers/README.md

 * **Test**
 Tested this thoroughly as I had some issues within the intro page.
 On start up, it would display null but I have clarified this in the bug section.
 Once I had any little issues sorted and I let my wee testers test the high score through and through.
-It all worked perfectly apart from new users never had a history of high scores so it displayed <b>null</b> when displaying the level high scores, in the gamezone chat.
+It all worked perfectly apart from new users never had a history of high scores so it displayed **null** when displaying the level high scores, in the gamezone chat.
 I fixed this bug by adding my checkScores function to the page start up and this checks if each level in memory is null.
 If it is, it will change it to zero.

 * **Result**